karim2002-debug/Netflix-Programmatic/README.md

 # Netflix-Programmatic

-.Architectural pattern used : MVC
+*Architectural pattern used : MVC
 Good Principles of oop
 Movie api from TMDB
 used google developer and Youtube api